DSI2I: Dense Style for Unpaired Image-to-Image Translation: Experiments

 \subsection{Implementation Details}

-We evaluate our model on the GTAV~\cite{Richter_2016_gta} and Cityscapes~\cite{Cordts2016cityscapes} datasets.
-Images from both datasets are resized to have a short side of 256.
-We borrow most of the hyperparameters from~\cite{huang2018munit} but we scale all the adversarial losses by half since our method receives gradients from three adversarial losses for one source image.
+We evaluate our method on real-to-synthetic and synthetic-to-real translations using the GTA~\cite{Richter_2016_gta}, Cityscapes~\cite{Cordts2016cityscapes}, and KITTI~\cite{Geiger2012kitti} datasets.
+We use the code published by the baseline works~\cite{huang2018munit, jeong2021mguit, lee2018drit, park2020cut, zheng2021lsesim}.
+Images are resized to have a short side of 256.
+We borrow the hyperparameters from~\cite{huang2018munit} but we scale the adversarial losses by half since our method receives gradients from three adversarial losses for one source image.
 We do not change the hyperparameters for the perceptual losses.
-The entropy regularization term in Sinkhorn's Algorithm in Eq. \ref{eq:ot} is set to 0.05.
-During training of the I2I methods, we crop the center 224x224 pixels of the images.
-We report single scale evaluation with the same resolution for all the metrics.
+The entropy regularization term in Sinkhorn's algorithm in Eq.~\ref{eq:ot} is set to 0.05.
+During training, we crop the center 224x224 pixels of the images.
+During test time, we report single scale evaluation with the same resolution for all the metrics.
 We use a pre-trained DRN\cite{yu2017drn} to report the segmentation results.

+We also evaluate our method on real-to-real translation using the sunny and night splits of the INIT~\cite{shen2019init} dataset.
+We use the same setup as previous works and the results of the baselines are taken from the respective papers.